A global view of post-interaction white dwarf-main sequence binaries

-By contrast, the detailed shape of the underlying period distribution plays only a minor role and is not required for the completeness corrections applied here.
-For consistency with the observed sample, we therefore adopt the no magnetic braking prescription when estimating completeness.
+We therefore adopt the no-MB prescription for completeness estimation, but note that the resulting period distribution shape is insensitive to this choice, given the similarity in stellar properties between the models.
+We note that, while assuming a stronger MB law will not affect the inferred shape of the period distribution (found to be log-uniform), it may affect the normalization since stronger MB would decrease the detached lifetime of PCEBs (see discussion in Section \ref{subsec:magnetic_braking}).